 - Unsweetened almond or coconut yogurt

-- Unsweetened natural peanut butter
+- A drizzle of unsweetened natural peanut butter or almond butter

 Other good options for waffle toppings and healthy breakfast tacos: